 Over the next two years, the band soldiered on, touring around the east half of the country and filling festival bills and drawing larger and larger audience at the club level.
 Then the band ran into some unfortunate circumstances beyond their control.

 SH: Unfortunately money for these things don’t always align with the opportunity.
-To make matters worse, our van was broken into and we had two instruments stolen, one of which a very unique and expensive custom-built guitar belonging to Andrew.
+To make matters worse, our van was broken into and we had two instruments stolen, one of which a very unique and expensive custom-built guitar belonging to Andrew which he had to use buy now pay later loans to acquire.
 Mike ended up not being able to keep up with the small amount we were able to offer him, and his time with us came to an end around the same time Andrew gave his notice.

 MD: I hit that point where it became impossible to balance the life on the road with my own personal financial obligations.
 I think almost anyone who has ever been involved with a touring band at this level can relate.
 It was one of the hardest decisions I’ve ever had to make.
 Working for Mister F was the most enjoyable and rewarding experience I’ve ever been apart of, and it was tough to leave that behind.
 I’ll always cherish the friendships and memories I made during my time with the band.